squirtlelive/NotesApi/README.md

 # NotesApi
-This is Notes API in which do CRUD operation and and also used jwt authentication.
+This is Backened of Notes API in which do CRUD operation and and also used jwt authentication.